LFairleySmith/MyelomaPrediction/README.md

 Lesley Smith, Jonathan Carmichael, Gordon Cook, Bethany Shinkins, Richard D Neal
 Code written by Lesley Smith

-The study used de-identified data from Leeds Teaching Hospitals Trust (LTHT) and we do not have patient consent to share these data.
+The study used de-identified data from Leeds Teaching Hospitals Trust (LTHT).
 The R code used for data formatting, cleaning and analysis is incuding in the following R scripts:

 1. FormatPatientData.R Patient level data cleaning and formatting including comorbidities
 2. FormatBloodTest.R  Blood test data cleaning and formatting all tests in long form